psanan/swiss-german-english/README.md

 <li> Iterate until happy
   <ul>
     <li> Resolve last vocab TODOs in text
+    <li> Iterate on content, aiming to sharpen, focus, distill.
     <li> Fix N (500?
 444?
 333?
 Less even?) and cut down (make each entry count!).
 Make as short as possible! (prioritize the things furthest from High German, choose most powerful examples.)
-    <li> The guide should be max 2N lines
+    <li> Make sure guide is max 2N lines
+    <li> Fill in missing entries and otherwise polish
     <li> Simplify translation by chooisng conventions (see below) and removing distracting duplicates (e.g. "e" vs "ä" variants, etc.)
     <li> Fiddle with appearance ("p" tags not consistent, leads to bad spacing)
     <li> Attempt to recheck all entries (maybe add columns to tsv for source?) [especially possessives, pronouns, etc. which will certainly have errors]  (maybe try and get Swissing teacher to look, if I have a solo lesson..)